gnosisguild/zodiac-pilot/README.md

 Since browsers block access to foreign origin iframes we need to leverage Chrome extension super powers to detect navigation events in the iframe.

 The solution: We listen to `chrome.tabs.onUpdated` from any of our extension tabs events in the background script.
-This fires on location updates within any of our extension pages and we notify our extension page about it using `chrome.runtime.sendMessage`.
+This fires on location updates within any of our extension pages and we notify our extension page about it using `chrome.tabs.sendMessage`.
 For retrieving the new iframe location, we then post a message to the iframe window, which will send us the response in another message.

 ### Inject EIP-1193 provider